LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 after evaluating the objective function on a set of points called a *simplex*.
 It does not require that the function has a derivative, or even that the function is contnuous, so it is very versatile.
-For these examples, we will use the *Rosenbrock function* as an example, defined below.
+For these examples, we will use the *Rosenbrock function* (whatever that is) as an example, defined below.

 ```python
 def rosen(x):